jagbanana/jg-chat/README.md

 2. Go to `WordPress Admin > JGChat > Settings`
 3. Enter your Anthropic API key
 4. Select your preferred Claude model
+   - Click "Refresh Models" to get the latest available models from Anthropic
+   - Choose from the dropdown, which shows full model IDs and descriptions
+   - Models marked as "latest" are indicated
 5. Set your chatbot name, welcome message, and input placeholder text
 6. Add any specific knowledge to the Knowledge Base text area
 7. Save your settings